suhashv/child-vaccination-management-system/README.md

 5. Exit
 ===============================================
 Choose an option: 1
-Enter your name: John Doe
+Enter your name: Suhash
-Enter your child's name: Jane Doe
+Enter your child's name: Arun
-Enter the desired date for the appointment (YYYY-MM-DD): 2024-09-15 Enter the vaccine name: Hepatitis B
+Enter the desired date for the appointment (YYYY-MM-DD): 2024-09-15 Enter the vaccine name: Polio
-Appointment for Jane Doe to receive Hepatitis B on 2024-09-15 has been successfully booked!
+Appointment for Arun to receive Polio on 2024-09-15 has been successfully booked!